Properly working home heating devices and carbon monoxide detectors save lives

 At high levels, carbon monoxide can cause death within minutes.
 Symptoms of overexposure to carbon monoxide include headache, fatigue, dizziness, shortness of breath, nausea, and confusion.
 If you suspect you may be experiencing carbon monoxide poisoning, or your detector sounds an alarm, head outside immediately for fresh air and call 911.

-More information about preventing carbon monoxide poisoning in your home and state requirements for carbon monoxide detectors can be found on the carbon monoxide page on the MDH website.
+More information about preventing carbon monoxide poisoning in your home and state requirements for carbon monoxide detectors can be found on the carbon monoxide page on the MDH website, bit.ly/2C6fg8a.